Shopify SEO: 12-Step Guide for Beginners

 7. Optimize Your Category & Product Pages

-Apart from optimizing your blog content, you should also optimize content on your product and category pages using keywords and internal links.
+In addition to optimizing your blog content, you should optimize your product and category pages using keywords and internal links.

 Women’s clothing page with subcategories “T-Shirts & Tanks,” “Tops,” and “Sweaters & Cardigans" highlighted

-Category titles and descriptions present an opportunity to include commercial intent and transactional intent keywords.
-That’s also true for product pages.
+Category titles and descriptions present an opportunity to include commercial and transactional intent keywords.
+The same applies to product pages.

 • A title that contains your target keyword